emily172/docker-assignment-1a/README.md

 # **Note I have this application done before the deadline, I could not upload this to moodle due to SETU's recent news**

+## *Demo*

 ## *Showing my knowledge of using Docker by containerizing a multi-container application*

 This assignment demonstrates how to take a multicontainer application and containerzing it by writing up a docker compose file to enable to start up a multi-container application to run and hooking them up together.
-It shows how to intgrate all of the different parts altogether for the application.
+It shows how to intergrate all of the different parts altogether for the application.

 ## *Applicaton Archtecture*
 ![alt text](<Agile_Software_Practice_Docker_1 (2).jpg>)

 The application contains four different types of containers
 - ***Movies Application(doconner/movies-api:10)***
-   - This image is provided for movies web api and receives incoming http requests for a list of movies at http://localhost:9000/movies or a particular id of a movie at http://localhost:9000/movies/67277ed2ada94e64ce037c97, where the api stores the information.
+   - This image is provided for Movies Web API and receives incoming HTTP requests for a list of movies at http://localhost:9000/movies or a particular id of a movie at http://localhost:9000/movies/67277ed2ada94e64ce037c97, where the API stores the information.

 - ***MongoDB Database(mongo:8.0-rc)***
     - The movie information is stored in the MongoDB database.